-How to Turn Off or Alternate the Pump
+How to Turn Off or Alternate a Two-Stage Pump

-Alternating the 2-stage hydraulic pump between units is coordinated by the check and unloader valves.
+Alternating the two-stage hydraulic pump between units is coordinated by the check and unloader valves.

 1. Fluid is drawn from a reservoir into a high volume, large-gear unit, elevating the gear housing’s pressure level.